The stereotypical picture of mentoring is of two women, one older than another, meeting weekly to study the scriptures for a set number of months.

 In addition to digging deep into scripture, Sophie shares her own personal stories of how “we can find comfort and encouragement from someone in similar circumstances even if we don’t belong to the same demographic…all too often, though we look to folks of our same age and miss the wisdom and the perspective of someone who’s a little farther along.”
 Just like Mary and Elizabeth…

-I promise you there are women in your church and community that are outright desperate for someone to step into their life to love on and encourage them.
+I promise you there are women in your church and community that are outright desperate for someone to step into their lives to love on and encourage them.

 Desperate for a Christian friend.
 Desperate for a real, honest friendship.
 Desperate for someone to pray for them.